Pushing the Limits of Block Rotations in Post-Training Quantization: Abstract

 \section{Abstract}

-{Activation outliers remain a major barrier to obtaining accurate few-bit language models.
-Recent post-training quantization (PTQ) methods insert rotations into the compute graph to diffuse these outliers across vector coordinates prior to rounding.
-Importantly, while many rotations can be merged into model weights offline, others must be evaluated online, incurring non-trivial inference overhead.
-To reduce this cost, recent work adopts block rotations, where fixed-size partitions of a vector are rotated independently.
-Although smaller blocks are known to reduce overhead, the impact of block structure on outlier suppression remains poorly understood.
-To fill this gap, we provide the first systematic, non-asymptotic analysis of outlier suppression for block Hadamard rotations.
-We first derive deterministic sufficient conditions under which block Hadamard rotations suppress outliers.
-We then prove that reducing block size can {worsen post-rotation outliers} with high probability, revealing a trade-off with computational cost.
-Furthermore, our analysis also reveals that outlier suppression is fundamentally limited by the geometry of the input vector.
-In particular, post-rotation outliers are deterministically minimized when the pre-rotation \( \ell_1 \) norm mass is evenly distributed across blocks.
-Guided by these insights, we introduce \OurMethod, a block rotation-aware PTQ framework that redistributes activation mass via permutations prior to rotation. {To calibrate the permutations, we propose a greedy mass diffusion algorithm that equalizes the expected \( \ell_1 \) norms across blocks.} To avoid adding inference overhead, we identify permutation-equivariant regions in transformer architectures to merge the resulting permutations into model weights before deployment.
-Our experiments show that \OurMethod~consistently improves accuracy across all block sizes; for example, when quantizing Llama3 1B to INT4 with block sizes of 16, \OurMethod~recovers up to 90\% of the full-vector rotation perplexity, compared to 46\% recovery without permutations.}
+Recent post-training quantization (PTQ) methods have adopted block rotations to diffuse outliers prior to rounding.
+While this reduces the overhead of online full-vector rotations, the effect of block structure on outlier suppression remains poorly understood.
+To fill this gap, we present the first systematic, non-asymptotic analysis of outlier suppression for block Hadamard rotations.
+Our analysis reveals that outlier suppression is fundamentally limited by the geometry of the input vector.
+In particular, in the deterministic worst case, post-rotation outliers are minimized when the pre-rotation \( \ell_1 \) norm mass is evenly distributed across blocks.
+Guided by these insights, we introduce \OurAlgo{} (\textbf{Pe}rmute, \textbf{R}otate, then \textbf{Q}uantize), a PTQ framework that redistributes activation mass via permutations prior to rotation.
+We propose a greedy mass diffusion algorithm to calibrate permutations by equalizing the expected blockwise \( \ell_1 \) norms.
+To avoid adding inference overhead, we identify permutation-equivariant regions in transformer architectures to merge these permutations into model weights before deployment.
+Experiments show that \OurAlgo~consistently improves accuracy across all block sizes, recovering up to 90\% of the full-vector rotation perplexity when quantizing Llama3 1B to INT4 with block size 16, compared to 46\% without permutations.